rpdelaney/l4d2-tourney-rules/rules.md

 - All subsequent rounds: Veto

 "Veto" rounds will use [mapban.gg](https://mapban.gg) to select the map.
+The lower playoff seed chooses a map to ban first.

 The map selection pool for the map ban process will be:

 - Dark Carnival
 - Dark Carnival: Remix